-- A. Transparency: Health plans will post on their website the best practice recommended processes for communicating with providers about extenuating circumstance and resolving them.
-The link to the health plan's processes will be included in the OHP Workflow Navigator. - B. Supporting Documentation: Providers will provide the following documentation for verification by health plan to support the Extenuating Circumstance.
+- A. Transparency: Health plans will post on their website the best practice recommended processes for communicating with providers about extenuating circumstance and resolving them. - B. Supporting Documentation: Providers will provide the following documentation for verification by health plan to support the Extenuating Circumstance.